chrisruffalo/tome/README.md

   port: ${override.port | '25'}
 ```

 This allows a simple mechanic to override files depending on another file.
-In the future this will be more flexible
-by using variables inside the `include` directive
+The path fragment supports variables
+as well assuming that the DirectiveConfiguration has been set up with a Configuration that has sources for the
+properties that need to be resolved.

 ### Variables from multiple sources
 Since each configuration implementation is designed in such a way that it can be, itself, used a source.
 One of the